openid/OpenYOLO-Spec/common/definitions.md

 domains associated with a given authentication system, and therefore the places where credentials can be used safely across domains.
-Such equivalence classes improve the usability of OpenYOLO, but must be carefully defined to avoid compromising the security of a user's credentials - equivalence classes _must_ explicitly defined by the service and not assumed or heuristically constructed by the credential provider.
+Such equivalence classes improve the usability of OpenYOLO, but must be carefully defined to avoid compromising the security of a user's credentials.
+Equivalence classes SHOULD be explicitly defined by the service that owns the associated domains and apps, and SHOULD NOT be assumed or heuristically constructed by the credential provider.

 OpenYOLO recommends the use of the [Digital Asset Links][asset-links] as a standard mechanism to define authentication domain equivalence classes.
-Credential providers _should_ use this information as part of defining the equivalence class over authentication domains.
+Credential providers SHOULD use this information as part of defining the equivalence class over authentication domains.
 It is the responsibility of the credential provider to correctly construct and utilize the authentication domain equivalence class.